 - Fibre optics

-Depending on area of interest and specialization, graduates may choose to pursue an electronics-related apprenticeship through the Ministry of Advanced Education and Skills Development.
+Depending on area of interest and specialization, graduates may choose to pursue an electronics-related apprenticeship through the Ministry of Training, Colleges and Universities.

 Electronics engineering technicians make an average starting salary of $32,000 per year, while the technologist average is around $37,000.
 Positions requiring experience have average salaries of close to $50,000 and could go as high as the $70,000 range.